Viratx11/JS-NOTES/README.md

 # JS
-A code repo for javascript at chai aur code
+A code repo for javascript notes at chai aur code